 Have you ever heard of this kind of phonograph?

-Occupation of stenographer gone due to the invention of phonograph?
+Occupation of stenographer gone due to invention of phongraph?

-(Transcribed from Florence Times Daily August 8, 1890, Florence, Alabama)
+(Transcribed from Times Daily August 8, 1890, Florence, Alabama

 The opinion is expressed by good authority that the occupation of the stenographer is gone.
 The wonderful progress of science has evidently affected his heretofore valuable services.
 The phonograph is taking the place of short-hand.

 The business man speaks in the phonograph what he wants written, and the operator reverses the crank and with a type-writer puts the words on paper.
 The business man looks over the letter, signs it, and it is mailed.